CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/System-Req/system-requirements-parallel-cluster.md

-## Configurations for running CMAQ on AWS Parallel Cluster
+## Configurations for running CMAQ on AWS ParallelCluster

 ### Recommend that users set up a spending alarm using AWS